TheoMichelot/TheoMichelot.github.io/_pages/talks.md

 author_profile: true
 ---

+"hmmTMB: hidden Markov models with non-parametric and random effects"\\
+Talk at the meeting of the National Centre for Statistical Ecology Conference, online.
+June 2021.

 "Time-varying diffusion processes in movement ecology"\\
-Talk at the virtual International Statistical Ecology Conference, Sydney, Australia.
+Talk at the International Statistical Ecology Conference, online.
 June 2020.

 "Linking scales of animal movement using statistical samplers"\\
 Seminar at the University of Alberta, Edmonton, Canada.
 March 2020.